jackpeck/magic-stubs/readme.md

 export OPENAI_API_KEY=...
 ```

+Or see the [live demo](https://colab.research.google.com/drive/1TMcjWHtrFfROowxw9lPoWNjQXejEHlpb) on Google Colab.

 ## Usage

 Add `# coding: magic_stubs` to the top of your python file.
 Then execute as normal.
 Magic Stubs will automatically fill in your function definitions where needed.